 Land of the West Wind

 Volume 20 Issue 2

 June 2020

-No May Breeding Survey, What does it mean for limits?
+2020 May Breeding Survey canceled -what does it mean for limits?

-The U.S. Fish and Wildlife Service was not able to perform the Waterfowl Breeding Population and Habitat Survey (WBPHS or May Survey) this year.
-Normally, the May Survey is used to set bag limits and advise management and correct population models for the next year, in this case 2021.
-Similarly, the Canadian Wildlife Service and several state and provincial agencies also cancelled their participation for 2020.
-Decisions to cancel the May Survey and other migratory bird monitoring this spring were based on the priority of protecting the health and safety of the American public and employees, and the severe domestic and international travel restrictions also made many operations impossible.
+The U.S. Fish and Wildlife Service (USFWS) was unable to perform the Waterfowl Breeding Population and Habitat Survey (WBPHS or May Survey) this year.
+The May Survey is used to set bag limits and advise management and correct population models for the next year.
+Similarly, the Canadian Wildlife Service (CWS) and several state and provincial agencies also cancelled their participation for 2020.
+Decisions to cancel the May Survey and other migratory bird monitoring this spring were based on the priority of protecting health and safety of employees and the public during the COVID-19 Pandemic.
+Domestic and international travel restrictions also made many operations impossible.
+Bag limits for the 2020 Pacific Flyway duck season have already been released, but limits for 2021 will be affected by the cancellation of the May 2020 survey.